Last updated on December 18th, 2020

+If you are looking for the best DSLR then check the canon EOS 80D Review.
 The Canon EOS 80D is a great option for enthusiasts who want 45-point autofocus coverage along with excellent image quality, but it lacks 4K video.
-The Canon EOS 80D is one in all Canon’s older DSLRs, having been launched in 2016.
+The Canon EOS 80D is one of all Canon’s older DSLRs, having been launched in 2016.
 However, it’s still a very good enthusiast DSLR.

 What is the Canon EOS 80D?

 The Canon EOS 80D had designed for enthusiast photographers.
 Since its release back in 2016, it has become very popular because of its versatile capabilities and strong build.
 Comparing Canon’s current DSLR line-up with what it was three or four years ago highlights how, today, the manufacturer offers a wider range of models catering for all types of photographers and sizes of budget.

 Canon once offered a couple of APS-C DSLRs for beginners, another couple for enthusiasts, and two or three full-frame DSLRs for seasoned pros.
 By contrast, today’s line-up features seven APS-C DSLRs and six full-frame models.